fieldtrip/website/tutorial/sourcemodel.md

 ## Background

 Depending of the source reconstruction algorithm you want to use, you have to a priori specify a model that describes the locations of the sources (and sometimes the orientation) that you want to take into account.
-Specifically, this pertains to distributed source modeling approaches (e.g. Minimum Norm Estimation procedures), and for scanning approaches (e.g. beamformers).
+Specifically, this pertains to distributed source modeling approaches (e.g., Minimum Norm Estimation procedures), and for scanning approaches (e.g., beamformers).
 Dipolefitting approaches in general do not require an a priori source model (apart from when you want to use the option 'gridsearch').
 In general, one could construct a source model that defines positions of dipoles on a 3-dimensional grid (this is sometimes referred to as a volumetric source model), or on a 2-dimensional surface (typically the cortical sheet).

 ## Procedure